digao-dalpiaz/DzHTMLText/README.md

 - 02/11/2019

-   - Include auto install app
+   - Include auto-install app

 - 02/08/2019

    - Component renamed.
-Please full uninstall previous version before install this version. :warning:
+Please fully uninstall the previous version before installing this version. :warning:

       *The component was renamed because of other commercial component conflict.*